 To our surprise and gratitude, if walking the city were not enough, many of the king suites in the Omni San Francisco are supplied with their own personal treadmill, gym bag, and yoga mat (all of which we put to good use), in addition to having a gym on property.
 There’s nothing like running with a view of the city down below.
 It’s quite exhilarating.

 Dining in San Francisco

 For those not familiar with the city, San Francisco is a very food driven city.
 Surrounded by many cultural cuisines, speak-easy cocktail bars, and rich vegetation in the cities and towns outside of the area, you are in for a treat.
 For our first night, we were invited to try the newly renovated and updated menu of Fog City.
-Formerly a historic dining destination located near the famous Fisherman’s Wharf, public transportation provides quick and easy access via cable car or bus (street parking is available, as well).
+Formerly a historic dining destination located near the famous Fisherman’s Wharf where you can find one of many pier 39 restaurants, public transportation provides quick and easy access via cable car or bus (street parking is available, as well).
 Our waitress walked us through the menu, suggesting we “tapas out” with some of the featured house dishes.

 We met up with new friends, tried a Death’s Door Gin cocktail (Fog’s Lime Rickey mocktail: Cucumber, Mint, Lime, Seltzer-made into an adult version with the addition of gin), and noshed on truffle fries, swordfish, and Broccoli di Cicco – broccolini with lemon, garlic, and roasted till crisp.